tongni1975/spark-nlp/docs/en/annotators.md

 **Functions:**

+* ***Parameters***

+    - `LazyAnnotator: Boolean`: *LazyAnnotator* is a Param in Annotators that allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`
+    -  `buildFromTokens: BooleanParam `: Whether the TextMatcher should take the CHUNK from TOKEN or not
+    - ` caseSensitive: BooleanParam `: whether to match regardless of case.
+    - ` entities: ExternalResourceParam  `: entities external resource.
+    - ` entityValue: Param[String] `: Value for the entity metadata field
+    - ` mergeOverlapping: BooleanParam  `: whether to merge overlapping matched chunks.
+Defaults false
+    -  `tokenizer: StructFeature[TokenizerModel]`: Tokenizer

 * ***Parameter Setters***

     - `setInputCol(String)`: Sets required input annotator types
     - `setOutputCol(String)`: Sets expected output annotator types
+    - `setBuildFromTokens(Boolean)`: Setter for buildFromTokens param
     - `setEntities(path, readAs, options)`: Provides a file with phrases to match. `readAs` gives the format of the file, can be one of {ReadAs.LINE_BY_LINE, ReadAs.SPARK_DATASET}.
 Defaults to LINE_BY_LINE. `option` is a map of additional parameters.
 Defaults to {“format”: “text”}
     - `setEntityValue(String)`: Value for the entity metadata field to indicate which chunk comes from which `textMatcher` when there are multiple `textMatchers`.
     - `setMergeOverlapping(Boolean)`: Whether to merge overlapping matched chunks.
 Defaults to `False`
     - `setCaseSensitive(Boolean)`: Whether to match regardless of case.
 Defaults to `True`
+    - `setTokenizer(tokenizer)`: Tokenizer
     - `setLazyAnnotator(Boolean)`: Use `TextMatcher` as a lazy annotator or not. *LazyAnnotator* is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
 Can be called by other Annotators in a `RecursivePipeline`

 * ***Parameter Getters***